huyhothanh2k/Dynamsoft-Test-Development-Engineer-Challenge-2024/README.md

 - npm install --save-dev jest

 # Run the tests with this command:

--npx jest or npm test
+- npx jest or npm test

-#View the test results directly in the terminal.
+View the test results directly in the terminal.